 I chose the Nagaoka MP-200 for my upgrade on my turntable.
 I was impressed with the reviews I have seen online, both written and in videos.
 Many people rave about this cart and comment that it punches out of its weight class.
 So, you get more than you pay for, and with that…I am very interested in it.

 I love getting lost in a good song or album, and the MP-200 does that for me.
 Such beautiful details that I had never heard before, and I find listening to records EVEN more enjoyable.

 I would like to thank the HiViNyws channel on YouTube for steering me down to purchase this Nagaoka.
 He hasn’t really done any new videos in a while but does provide rock-solid breakdowns and great content.

-I would like to state I don’t know why I waited so long to update my phono cartridge.
-My soundstage is better, the music sounds so much better in every way.
-I mean what a difference from my stock cartridge!!!
-Money well spent and I couldn’t be happier.
+I want to state I don’t know why I waited so long to update my phono cartridge.
+My soundstage is better; the music sounds so much better in every way.
+I mean, what a difference from my stock cartridge!!!
+Money well spent, and I couldn’t be happier.